Arlo Technologies, Inc. (ARLO): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2020 Verisure Strategic Partnership & Investment Verisure acquired European commercial operations and invested $500 million, boosting capital and European market access.
+2020 Verisure Strategic Partnership and Investment.
+Verisure acquired Arlo's European commercial operations and invested $500 million, providing a massive capital injection and a clear path for European market access.

 Arlo Technologies, Inc. (ARLO) Ownership Structure